Sonatype Container Security

 Sonatype Container Security is a comprehensive security solution for the entire container build time pipeline; safeguarding your containerized applications by protecting them with unmatched vulnerability detection and automatic policy enforcement during build time.

-Integrates within CI/CD pipelines to scan and report CVE vulnerabilities within container images
+Integrates within CI/CD pipelines to scan and report CVE vulnerabilities within container images.

-Scan early in the development process to prevent vulnerable images from deploying
+Scan early in the development process to prevent vulnerable images from deploying.

 Prerequisites for Sonatype Container Security

-A running instance of the docker client
+A running instance of Docker or Podman client.

 Scanning with Sonatype Container Security